Staff Engagement: What & Why Is It Important

 Employee well-being is a crucial aspect that employers should prioritize.
 This includes providing access to health insurance and other benefits, promoting a healthy workplace culture, and providing resources and support to help employees manage stress and maintain a healthy lifestyle.

-Improving and promoting staff engagement can create a more positive and productive work environment, which can help to attract and retain employees and improve overall job satisfaction.
-Recent research suggests that strategically changing workplace conditions to foster worker well-being not only improves worker health but can also bring about beneficial business outcomes such as improved job performance and lower levels of employee burnout.
+Improving and promoting staff engagement can create a more positive and productive work environment, attracting and retaining employees and improving overall job satisfaction.
+Recent research suggests that strategically changing workplace conditions to foster worker well-being improves worker health and can bring about beneficial business outcomes such as improved job performance and lower levels of employee burnout.

-Employers can use a “work design for health” framework and toolkit to revamp their work practices in ways that benefit both employees’ health and the organization.
+Employers can use a “work design for health” framework and toolkit to revamp their work practices to benefit employees’ health and the organization.
 A good starting point is to consider adopting the following seven approaches: giving workers more control over how they do their work,

-Reducing workload demands, providing social support, improving job security, providing opportunities for career development, promoting work-life balance, and improving communication.
+They reduced workload demands, provided social support, improved job security, provided opportunities for career development, promoted work-life balance, and improved communication.
 By providing employees with healthy options and initiatives, employers can benefit their business by helping to prevent employee sickness, fatigue, and mental burnout while expressing care for their staff members as people who are more than just worker bees.

 This can lead to reduced stress levels, more energy, and higher engagement and productivity at work, which can minimize the consequences of lost productivity costs.
 Additionally, offering access to a benefits package can help employees perform better and be more loyal to the company.
-Employers can also bring in meditation classes and other relaxation techniques to help employees relax and reduce stress levels.
+Employers can also bring meditation classes and other relaxation techniques to help employees relax and reduce stress.

 Provide Opportunities To Give Back